Skip to Main Content

 The most common method is to search a combination of large inter-disciplinary databases such as Scopus & Web of Science Core Collection, and some subject-specific databases (such as PsycInfo or EconLit etc.).
 The Library databases are an excellent place to start for sources of peer-reviewed journal articles.

 Depending on disciplinary expectations, or the topic of your review, you may also need to consider sources or search methods other than database searching.
-There is general information below on searching grey literature.
-However, due to the wide varieties of grey literature available, you may need to spend some time investigating sources relevant for your specific need.
+There is general information below on searching other sources, however you may need to spend some time investigating sources relevant for your specific need.

 Grey literature